Naoki-Noto/P3-20231219-TN/README.md

 ML/

-- Make_descriptors:
+- Make_descriptors: Code for generating descriptors.

-- Regression:
+- Regression: Code for yield prediction.

-- SHAP:
+- SHAP: Code for analysis using SHAP.

-- Score:
+- Score: Results of yield prediction.